wrapl/minilang/docs/language.rst

    Convert :mini:`X` to an integer, real, number (integer or real), string or regular expression respectively.

 :mini:`list(X)`, :mini:`map(X)`
-   These expect :mini:`X` to be iteratable and the values (and keys) produced by :mini:`X` into a list or map respectively.
+   These expect :mini:`X` to be sequence and the values (and keys) produced by :mini:`X` into a list or map respectively.

 :mini:`tuple(X₁, X₂, ...)`
    Constructs a new tuple with values :mini:`X₁, X₂, ...`.